Jane Doe (album): Writing and recording

 The band had a greater budget of $11,000 to work with on Jane Doe, and its recording process differed from previous releases as a result.
 The entire album was recorded on six reels of two inch tape at three studios and mixed in two.
 It was mostly recorded at Q Division Studios, next door to James Taylor's recording session.
 Newton later recalled: "He [Taylor] kept sending his engineer over to tell us to be quiet.
 'Mr. Taylor is trying to record vocal tracks, and you guys are goofing off and being way too loud over here.'"

 Additional recording took place at GodCity Studio and Fort Apache, and took around three years.
 The band recorded for seven days at Q Division using two rooms dubbed "Studio A" and "Studio B".
 Studio A was used to record the slower songs because the room was bigger than Studio B, which Ellard stated was more optimal for invoking ambience in their sound than Studio B. Studio B was used to record the more uptempo songs due to its smaller size.

 Newton stated in an interview, "I remember all of us wanting to write a hardcore record the kids were going to hate."
 Matthew Ellard, engineer and producer of Jane Doe, said he saw the album as a "big rock record" rather than a metal record.
 Ballou has stated that Jane Doe is the first Converge album that he is "proud of from start to finish".

-Musical style and themes
+Music and lyrics

+According to Brian Lolli of Loudwire: "Jacob Bannon’s indecipherable barks mask his disarmingly poetic lyrics, while Kurt Ballou’s stabbing guitar riffs and Ben Koller’s dizzying drums send the songs hurtling forward at maximum velocity."

 Bannon stated that the album's lyrical themes were born out of a dissolving relationship and the emotional fallout from that experience.